jse-h/acit2420-as2/README.md

 ### Requirements

->[!NOTE]
-> The material and contents are written under and intended for the Arch Linux environment as it uses Arch Linux's distinguished package manager `pacman`.
+To make use of the configuration scripts you will need:

+* a Linux-based system running the Arch Linux distribution since the scripts are making use of the package manager `pacman`.
+* internet connection to download packages and to prevent `pacman` from failing.
-You will need to download **all** contents in the project 1 folder.
-To run these scripts you will need to have `root` user access or have `sudo` user privileges.
+* to have `root` user access or have `sudo` user privileges with proper executable permissions in order to run the scripts

 ## Project 2: New User Script